Skip to content

 I imported the body into Rhino and cut the model to focus on the upper part of the body (head, shoulders, and chest).
 This was my first time working with 3D software, and I learned essential skills in modifying and manipulating 3D objects.

-Then I splith the upper part of the body through adding a Plane and then used the command Meshsplit
+Then, I split the upper part of the body by adding a Plane and used the command Meshsplit.

-then I converted the mesh into a NURB through command MeshtoNURB
+I then converted the mesh into a NURB using the MeshtoNURB command.

 Then I was left with an open Polysurface. so I closed it with the Cap command